 Without protection against these forces and many others, disaster can strike in various forms.
 Steel coatings create rigid and durable surfaces by increasing surface strength that protects high-contact parts, pipes submerged underwater and pipes that undergo daily operational wear.
 Protective coatings also provide lubrication for parts like fasteners for improved torque.

-Considering your long-term goals as a manager or engineer, protective coatings are cost-effective solutions that are worth the upfront investment to protect your pipes long term.
+Considering your long-term goals as a manager or engineer, protective coatings are cost-effective long-term solutions that are worth the upfront investment.
 Ensuring your pipes and other metal products are properly coated extends the life span of each surface.
 Coating reduces regular maintenance and replacement costs, allowing you to allocate your budget to other parts of your business.

 Automated coating systems also provide consistent finishes and faster production lines as opposed to manual coating.
 With more efficient operations to support full or partial and internal or external coatings, you can ensure you remain a competitive force within your industry.
 Modifications are also easier to apply with automated processes, giving you precise solutions that match your specifications.